 Number of People ÷ Number of Months = Average Person Per Month

 28 ÷ 6 = 4.6666666

 In other words each person spent just under a week here on Maui and I had an average of 4.7 people visit a month.
 You get what I’m saying, I had someone visiting me everyday for 6 months.

 What does it matter about how many people came to visit me you ask?
-It means I want my guests to be prepared and have the BEST possible time!
-So trust me when I give you some advice.
-Here are
+It means I want my guests to be prepared…i.e. Maui itinerary, packing list, inspiration, hikes, where to stay, budget…well you get the point.
+I just want everyone to have the BEST possible time!
+So you can trust me when I give some advice about traveling to Maui.

 1. Rent a Car/Jeep

 The first of the Maui travel tips is the best tip you’ll get.
 Rent a car!

 There are several places to stop and explore along the Hana Highway.
 Waterfalls, fresh fruit smoothie stands, and places to pull off that give you dramatic views of the coastline just to name a few.

 Driving around West Maui also requires your own wheels and you won’t want to miss out on this experience.
 Highlights include Honolua Bay, the Ohai Trail, Slaughterhouse Beach, Nakalele Blowhole, Olivine Pools and the Waihee Ridge.

 And if you want to get off-the-beaten path by driving the backside of Haleakala to Hana also requires your own transportation.